 Since PrEP is only for HIV-negative people, an HIV-positive person would be taking PrEP only if the HIV test given at the beginning of the prescription process showed a false negative (which can happen if the infection is very new) or if they got HIV while taking PrEP.

-It’s very rare to get HIV while taking PrEP as prescribed, but it becomes more possible if you don’t take it every day.
+That said, it’s very rare to get HIV while taking PrEP as prescribed, but it becomes more possible if you don’t take it exactly as prescribed.

 If you’re looking for peace of mind while having sex with or sharing needles with folks who might be living with HIV, PrEP is a proactive way to increase your chances of staying HIV-negative.

-It’s effective, but you do need to figure out paperwork and keep up with testing every 3 months to take it.
-It’s worth the effort for many people, especially since taking this medication helps you keep doing you… and others.
+It’s effective, but you do need to keep up with testing to continue taking it.
+Some people may also need to fill out paperwork to cover the cost of the mediation.
+The effort is worth it for many people, especially since taking this medication helps you keep doing you … and others.